-4. Give away the credit take all the blame
+4. Give away the credit and take all the blame

 5. Remind yourself daily that if you lose everything you still get Jesus

-7. Continually ask yourself am I building God##Q##s Kingdom or my résumé
+7. Continually ask yourself am I building God’s Kingdom or my résumé

 I try my best to keep wonder alive in my kids.
 My three year old loves the color pink.
 I ask her every time she says she loves pink and it’s her favorite color “Baby, who made the color pink?”
 She says “Daddy, God did” I say “That’s right He did because He loves you so much”

 I want my kids to grow up with no box to put Jesus in.
 We start off as kids thinking Jesus can do anything because he can.
-We then spend our entire life trying to fit Jesus into our carry on luggage.
+We then spend our entire life trying to fit Jesus into our carry-on luggage.
 Something we successfully do with every pat answer we are given and we give others.
 I love what C.S.
 Lewis says in The Lion, The Witch, and The Wardrobe “He is not a safe lion but he’s good” I can think of no quote that sums up how we must always view Christ to maintain that heart of wonder.
 A few years ago I begin a journey that I believe has lead to the greatest tool in keeping wonder alive.
 In rediscovering the gospel much of my striving turned to grace-filled wonder.
 I moved from trying to earn my father’s love to grace-filled gratitude for his love he demonstrated to me in Christ Jesus.

-1. The Gospel address our sinfulness and His sufficiency.
+1. The gospel address our sinfulness and His sufficiency.
 It makes no attempt to solve every mystery.
-The Gospel is good news.
-It’s a declaration not a doctrinal dissertation.
+The gospel is good news.
+It’s a declaration, not a doctrinal dissertation.
 Should we search things out?
 Yes.
 Does Theology matter.
 Absolutely.
 But if we think have an answer to every question of the human heart will help us we are mistaken.
-The surest way to kill wonder is believe you have an answer to every question.
+The surest way to kill wonder is to believe you have an answer to every question.